The Educational Opportunity Program

 EOP Precollege Programs

-In addition to Student Support Services and McNair Scholars, EOP administers two pre-college programs to motivate and prepare high school students to enroll and succeed in college.
+EOP also administers two pre-college programs, Upward Bound and Upward Bound Math and Science to motivate and prepare high school students to enroll and succeed in college.
 These structured programs provide summer instruction and enrichment programs, as well as after-school activities during the school year.
 For further information, call (414) 288-7368.